jsenalry-cloud/ghanaian-day-name-c/README.md

-# ghanaian-day-name-c
+# Ghanaian Day Name in C

-A beginner-friendly C program that outputs Ghanaian Akan day names based on birth day and gender.
+This project is a simple C program that determines a person's Ghanaian Akan day name based on the day they were born and their gender.

+## Features
+- Uses `switch` and `if/else`
+- Accepts user input from the terminal
+- Beginner-friendly C syntax